Angeliki1983/Hangman_2/README.md

 Task provides a list of recommended improvements such us:

 - Meaningfull naming -->At this point, I have not yet made any changes
-- Eliminate code dublication--> Removed print statement print(input("Word guessed by far: :") " ".join(self.word_guessed)), which provides a visual display of the letters guessed by far and the letter not yet guessed (replaced by underscores) from check_guess method and extracted the logic in a new separate method called "word_guessed_display".
+- Eliminate code dublication--> Removed print statement print(input("Word guessed by far: :") " ".join(self.word_guessed)), which provides a visual display of the letters guessed by far and the letter not yet guessed (replaced by underscores) from check_guess method and extracted the logic created a separate method called "word_guessed_display".